raja-ravi-prakash/Chat-in-the-Air/README.md

 # Networking through Java

-**-A Simple chatting Program (Command Line Interface)-**

 **CLI** Based networking between two computers.

 ## What's Going on

-This thing connects two computers in a LAN network. so, they can communicate through Text Messages..
+This thing connects two computers in a LAN network. so, they can communicate through Messages..

 **NOTE :**

+1. Run **init.py**...

-1.**Host** and **Partner** needs to run this at the same because no chats are stored.....
+2.  **Host** and **Partner** needs to run this at the same because no chats are stored.....

-2.If Anything goes wrong , Compile and Run the **Message.java** again .
+3. If Anything goes wrong , Compile and Run the **Message.java** again .

 ## LICENSE